solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 }
 ```

-`Collect` takes one argument, which is context - an object associated with current tasks which allows:
+`Collect` takes one argument, which is context - an object associated with current tasks, which allows:
 - adding metrics (measurements) during current collection request,
 - access configuration values,
 - to maintain state between collections for the same task,